giusepperaso/structura.js/docs/edge-cases.md

 # Edge cases

-Structura supports some edge cases that are not well handled by other libraries.
-But beware that some edge cases are not solvable.
+Structura supports some edge cases that are not always well handled by other libraries.

 ## Returning and modifying in the same producer